 - No smearing

 - No waiting to cure

 It’s inexpensive and is even reusable in some cases–try that with 3M 4200 or 5200!
 Those sealants are also good and are best used in specific applications but for general ease of use and future disassembly, nothing beats butyl tape.

 There are right ways and wrong ways to apply butyl tape.
 What follows is the procedure that I learned when I got started and it has served me well ever since.

 Make your bed and sail in it too

 To bed hardware with butyl tape:

-2. Chamfer the outside of the holes with a countersink bit or a regular drill bit.
+2. Chamfer the outside of the hole with a countersink bit or a larger regular drill bit.
 The general rule of thumb is twice the diameter of the holes.
 If you’re using hollow finish washers like I show here, the chamfer can be minimal because the washer itself will hold plenty of butyl.